renrutoet/consumer-rights-task/README.md

 You can now view the page on localhost:3000

-# NOTE

-There is small bug where you have to manually stop the container in the Docker Desktop app The current Dockerfile is only the first step of building out the Docker capabilities as there are many more optimisations that could be made.
+Note: There is small bug where you have to manually stop the container in the Docker Desktop app The current Dockerfile is only the first step of building out the Docker capabilities as there are many more optimisations that could be made.